-It was revealed by Honda today at the LA Auto Show that they have a new concept vehicle run by an advanced hydrogen fuel cell drivetrain.
-Demonstrating that alternative energy doesn't have to be unexciting, the fresh concept vehicle has been designed as an athletic three-seater and highlights the versatility of Honda's hydrogen fuel cell technology.
+It was revealed by Honda Motors Co. today at the 2008 Los Angeles Auto Show that they have a new concept vehicle run by an advanced hydrogen fuel cell drivetrain.
+Demonstrating that alternative energy doesn't have to be unexciting, the fresh concept vehicle – dubbed as the Honda FC Sport concept -- has been designed as an athletic three-seater and highlights the versatility of Honda's hydrogen fuel cell technology.

 The high-yield Honda fuel cell powertrain and a smooth, aerodynamic body add to the vehicle's performance potential.
 A modular approach to fuel cell component packaging and the electric drivetrain add to a low center of gravity, with the majority of vehicle weight spread between the axles.
 This produces a balanced weight sharing highly desired in sports cars.

-The enclosed canopy opens upward from the back to permit entry and exit.
+The enclosed canopy of the new Honda FC Sport concept opens upward from the back to permit entry and exit.
 Two rear passenger seats line the driver's left and right side.
-The concept was the brainchild of U.S. research facility of Honda in Pasadena, California, and was designed with the main goal of utilizing current fuel cell technology in a sports car platform.
+The concept was the brainchild of the U.S. research facility of Honda in Pasadena, California, and was designed with the main goal of utilizing current fuel cell technology in a sports car platform.
 Sadly, there are no plans to build it anytime soon.

 For almost two decades, Honda has considered as a leader in the automotive industry in developing and deploying fuel-cell technology through extensive testing.
 Honda introduced the FCX, its first generation fuel-cell vehicle, 2002, marking the carmaker’s important technological advancements in terms of fuel-cell operation.